 Your Bose product remembers the last several devices it connected to so it can quickly reconnect to them.
 In case there is an issue with the device memory, clear it and then try to reconnect the device.
-For more info, see Clearing the product memory of paired Bluetooth® devices
+For more information, see Clearing the product memory of paired Bluetooth devices

 On the Bluetooth® device, remove all entries of your Bose product from the Bluetooth menu.
 Then, try connecting again.

 or something similar.
 After, try connecting again.
-For more info, see Connecting a Bluetooth® device
+For more information, see Connecting a Bluetooth device

 Check the cellular reception of your phone.